ilyabo/xmldrill/README.markdown

 Intro
 =====

-xmldrill is a Java web-app with online exercises for students learning XML featuring the following exercises:
+xmldrill is a Java web-app for students learning XML featuring the following interactive exercises:

 - XML tree: A random XML is generated and visualized as a tree.
 The students have to enter the XML code for it.
 - XML schema: A random XML schema is generated.
 The students have to provide a valid XML instance for the schema.